-We will follow our own published Misuse Policy if people misuse our App in a manner which may harm other users.
+- We will follow our own published Misuse Policy if people misuse our App in a manner which may harm other users.
 In case there is any conflict between these terms and conditions and our Misuse Policy, these terms and conditions will take precedence.

-We recommend that you save and/or print a copy of these terms and conditions for future reference.
+- We recommend that you save and/or print a copy of these terms and conditions for future reference.

-We are “Yoti“.
-When we talk about “you” in this document, we’re talking about you as an individual using our Service for private and non-commercial purposes only, except as may be expressly allowed by the functionality of our App or allowed by us in writing.
+- We are “Yoti“.
+When we talk about “you” in this document, we’re talking about you as an individual using our Products for private and non-commercial purposes only, except as may be expressly allowed by the functionality of our App or allowed by us in writing.
 When we talk about a “third party” we mean anyone who is not you or us.

-If you want to use Yoti as an organisation or business (“organisation”) or on behalf of an organisation, you will need to accept and comply with the organisational terms and conditions presented to you when creating an organisational account or when accepting an organisational profile.
+- If you want to use Yoti as an organisation or business (“organisation”) or on behalf of an organisation, you will need to accept and comply with the organisational terms and conditions presented to you when creating an organisational account or when accepting an organisational profile.

 2. Know more about Yoti

-Yoti helps you to prove who you are, online and in person.
+- Yoti helps you to prove who you are, online and in person.
 Only you control what identity information you add to your Yoti account and you alone will decide when you want to use your Yoti to identify yourself to a third party.
 You choose whether to agree or not to share the information a third party requests.

 - Yoti won’t charge you, the individual, for sharing your core identity details (your face, name, gender, nationality, date of birth, age, address) with third parties.
 Yoti might also offer optional premium services to individuals that may carry a cost, and we will notify you of these costs before you sign up to receive these services or with at least three months’ notice through the App and the website if you are already using these services free of charge.

 - If you decide to share information with organisations through Yoti, we reserve the right to charge them for receiving that information.

 3. Before you create your Yoti

 - Provided you accept and continue to comply with these terms and conditions, Yoti grants you a non-exclusive, non-transferable licence to use our App that can be revoked at any time.

 - Each person can only create one Yoti account.
 You will be able to add new identity documents to your existing Yoti account (but you cannot create a second account).

 4. Creating and adding information to your Yoti

-Having downloaded our App, to create your Yoti account you will need to provide us with a genuine and valid mobile phone number.
+- Having downloaded our App, to create your Yoti account you will need to provide us with a genuine and valid mobile phone number.
 You will be asked to confirm the number with a one-time code which we will send to that mobile number by text.
 You will then create a 5 digit PIN for future access to your Yoti account.
-If your phone supports fingerprint login, you can also choose to use this to access your account instead of or as well as a PIN.
+If your phone supports fingerprint login you can also choose to use this to access your account instead of or as well as a PIN.
 It is your responsibility to ensure no one else has access to your PIN, so it is, and remains, secure and confidential.
 We may change our security requirements from time to time.

 - When registering for an account or adding your first identity documents, we will ask you to complete a short test to prove you are a real live person.
 This test could involve, for example, repeating some words in a recorded video or we could ask you to move your phone in relation to your face to capture multiple images (you will see instructions for this at the time).
 If we ask you to use the video method, the recorded video will be uploaded to our server and, unless we are required to retain it for regulatory reasons, we will permanently delete this video within 7 days from the date on which it is recorded.
 If we ask you to use another method, the information is processed on your phone automatically and you will receive an instant pass / fail.

 - You may also choose to add a genuine and valid identity document (like a passport or driving licence) to your Yoti so you can share certain pieces of information with a third party, for example, sharing your age in order to access a service.
 Your identity document itself will not be shared with the third party with whom you have chosen to share your data using Yoti.

-All account creation instructions given in our App during the account creation process (and any amendments or updates to those processes) also form part of these terms and conditions.
+- All account creation instructions given in our App during the account creation process (and any amendments or updates to those processes) also form part of these terms and conditions.

-While you’re setting up your account, adding information to it or recovering access to your account, Yoti will be able to see the information you enter so that we can verify it.
+- While you’re setting up your account, adding information to it or recovering access to your account, Yoti will be able to see the information you enter so that we can verify it.
 We will keep this information securely for up to 7 days following approval of your Yoti.

 - Yoti will store a biometric template of your face, taken from a facial scan captured during the liveness test you complete at registration, to verify that it is always you trying to access your Yoti account.
 A biometric template is a digital reference of distinct characteristics that has been extracted from your facial scan and, for your security, this is done in such a way that the original facial scan cannot be retrieved from this template.

 - After the information is entered and verified your information will be separately encrypted and Yoti will be unable to see it or access it.
 Only you will have the encryption keys (unpredictable and unique numbers used to decrypt information), stored in your mobile phone or other devices, so only you can access your account.
 It is your responsibility to keep your mobile phone and other devices safe, and to prevent others from having unauthorised access to them.

-6. Use of Dashboard
+6. Use of Hub